 - think about the age of your executors, selecting someone older than you means you risk having to change your Will if they die before you.
 Ideally, executors should be a similar age or younger than you

-How to set up a Will?
+What is the best way to set up a Will?

 If you are using a solicitor to prepare your Will then they will set it up for you.
 If you are using a Will writing service or preparing it yourself then your will must be: